-The IDP authorizes the user access of a concrete signing key to sign the concrete DTBS/R. The fully authenticated user can inspect the hash and DTBS/R and give a final consent to the signature creation.
+The IDP authorizes the user access of a concrete signing key to sign the concrete DTBS/R. The fully authenticated user can inspect the hash and DTBS/R and give a final consent to the signature or seal creation.
 This consent creates an assertion, the Signature Activation Data (SAD), which is only valid for this particular transaction.
-The SAD binds together three elements: signer user authentication with the signing key and the data to be signed (DTBS/R(s)).
-The SSA verifies the signature request including the challenge and invokes the SAM component of the QSCD.
-The SAM verifies the SAD and DTBS/R. If the verification is correct, it loads and activates the signing key in the HSM, which then signs the DTBS/R with this key thus generating the signature.
-The signature is returned to the SCA and attached to the DTBS/R.
+The SAD binds together three elements: signer user or the creator of the seal authentication with the signing key and the data to be signed or sealed (DTBS/R(s)).
+The SSA verifies the signature or seal creation request including the challenge and invokes the SAM component of the QSCD.
+The SAM verifies the SAD and DTBS/R. If the verification is correct, it loads and activates the signing key in the HSM, which then signs the DTBS/R with this key thus generating the signature or seal.
+The signature or seal is returned to the SCA and attached to the DTBS/R.

-2. Compliance with the Requirements of elDAS
+2. Compliance with the Requirements of eIDAS